BlakeGurnee/8031A_HighVoltageCode/README.md

 #### 🔹 Are the programs cleanly written, well-commented, and easy to follow?

 Yes!
-Our code is clean, organized, and well-commented.
-Each major section of the code is properly labeled, making it easy for new and experienced team members to understand.
-We follow a modular design approach, separating logic into dedicated files for autonomous routines, global variables, and helper functions.
+Our code is clean, well-organized, and well-documented.
+Every major section of the code is labeled as such, so that it's easier for new or advanced members to look at and understand.
+We also apply modular design by separating our logic into dedicated files for autonomous routines, global variables, and helper functions.

 #### 🔹 Is the programming effective at solving game challenges for Qualification Matches and Autonomous Skills Challenges?